elgui/parakeet-mlx_guiapi/README.md

 # Parakeet-MLX GUI and API 🦜✨

-This project provides a comprehensive GUI and REST API for the amazing [Parakeet-MLX](https://github.com/mlx-community/parakeet-mlx) speech-to-text library, which is a fantastic implementation of Nvidia's ASR (Automatic Speech Recognition) models for Apple Silicon using MLX.
+A comprehensive GUI and REST API for [parakeet-mlx](https://github.com/senstella/parakeet-mlx), Nvidia's ASR (Automatic Speech Recognition) models optimized for Apple Silicon using MLX.

 ## Features 🚀